Chibman45/Vox-Bureau/README.md

-# Firebase Studio
+# VoxPortfolio

-This is a NextJS starter in Firebase Studio.
+This is a Next.js project for Vox Bureau's portfolio website, created in Firebase Studio.

-To get started, take a look at src/app/page.tsx.